JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

 their consumer runs.
 An operation-output placement creates a register at that instance boundary; values which remain live across it are delayed through the same pipeline map.
 A genuine bit-internal placement delegates the split to the raw leaf generator.
-These two cases remain distinct through lowering, so an output boundary does not get recursively pushed into every descendant.
+Exact placements carry their integer boundary group through `TimingParams`; integer MUX leaves can therefore render a different output bit chunk in each local stage while the pipeline map aligns their condition/data inputs and partial output.
+These cases remain distinct through lowering, so an output boundary does not get recursively pushed into every descendant.

 `TimingParams._has_input_regs` and `_has_output_regs` implement entity
 boundary registers.
 They participate in latency, hashing, clock/clock-enable